Esri/maps-app-ios/maps-app-ios/README.md

 * OAuth authentication.

 ## Best Practices
-Also demonstrated are some patterns for building real-world apps around the ArcGIS Runtime SDK.
+The project also demonstrates some patterns for building real-world apps around the ArcGIS Runtime SDK.

 * Defining a modular, decoupled UI that operates alongside a map view.
 * Internal application communication patterns.
 * Asynchronous service and UI coding patterns.

 ## Development Instructions
 The Maps App is a GitHub repository that can be cloned and opened in Apple's Xcode.
 You will need Xcode and the ArcGIS Runtime SDK (v100.1 or later) installed locally.
+Then open the maps-app-ios.xcodeproj file in Xcode.

-The app can be run as it is, but for turn-by-turn directions and to open your own Portal's Web Maps, you will need to do some one-off configuration, as follows:
+The app can be run as is, but for turn-by-turn directions and to open your own Portal's Web Maps, you will need to do some one-off configuration, as follows:

 1. Register an ArcGIS Portal Application.
 2. Configure the Maps App project to reference that application.